 Looking more broadly, CREDC has noted that “In the Greater Portland-Vancouver Metropolitan region, only 15 employment-zoned parcels of 50-99 acres remain, five of which are located in Clark County.
 For sites 100 acres or larger, only 11 sites exist, seven of which are in Clark County.
 With these constraints, options are limited for siting major projects in our region.”

 This study will be updated periodically.
 Urban growth boundary expansion will over the long term provide the most opportunity to provide additional land for job creation.
 As Clark County's supply of residential land dwindles quickly, there is talk of expanding urban growth boundaries in the near future to accommodate residential growth.
-These boundary expansions should also include the addition of employment land in areas where new residential development will occur in order to minimize impacts to transportation systems by encouraging employees to live near their employment.
+These boundary expansions should also include the addition of employment land in areas where new residential development will occur in order to minimize impacts to transportation systems by encouraging employees to live near their places of employment.

 In the face of inevitable and environmental challenges to such expansions, it is critical that our elected officials be educated as to the need for more land for jobs and that there is support for efforts to expand urban growth boundaries.